 To provide a unified and streamlined customer experience, the Azure Information Protection classic client and Label Management in the Azure Portal are deprecated as of March 31, 2021.
 While the classic client continues to work as configured, no further support is provided, and maintenance versions will no longer be released for the classic client.

 Before deploying Azure Information Protection, ensure that your system meets the following prerequisites:

-Requirements for Azure Information Protection
+- Subscription for Azure Information Protection

 Subscription for Azure Information Protection

-To make sure that your organization's subscription includes the Azure Information Protection features that you want to use, review the feature list from the Azure Information Protection pricing page.
+You must have an Azure Information Protection plan for classification, labeling, and protection using the Azure Information Protection scanner or client.
+To verify that your subscription includes the Azure Information Protection features you want to use, check the feature list at Azure Information Protection pricing.